Carter Meadows Horse Group

 About

-The Carter Meadows Horse Group Campground sits at 5,800 feet elevation at the southern edge of Klamath National Forest on the South Fork of the Salmon River.
-This specialized facility is designed exclusively for large equestrian groups, accommodating up to 25 people and 25 horses.
-The site includes three sections of corrals in varying sizes: seven single-horse corrals, three 2-horse corrals, and three 3-4 horse corrals, along with a gravel parking area, gated entrance, hitch rack, and mounting ramp.
-The campground's location adjacent to the Trinity Alps Wilderness and Pacific Crest Trail makes it a popular base camp for riders and hikers.
-From this site, groups can access three different trailheads that lead to numerous wilderness lakes and many miles of backcountry trails.
+Carter Meadows Horse Group lies at the southern edge of the Klamath National Forest on the South Fork of the Salmon River at 5,800 feet elevation.
+Designed exclusively for equestrian groups, it accommodates up to 25 people and 25 horses with an extensive corral system: seven 1-horse corrals, three 2-horse corrals, and three 3-4 horse corrals.
+The site includes a gravel parking area, gated entrance, hitch rack, and mounting ramp for easy access.
+The campground sits adjacent to the Trinity Alps Wilderness and the Pacific Crest Trail.
+From here, groups can ride to three trailheads accessing several wilderness lakes and many miles of trails.
+Nearby Carter Meadows Summit offers day hikes along the PCT to Hidden Lake and South Fork Lakes.
 Fishing is available in nearby streams and wilderness lakes.
-The partially shaded campground offers dispersed tent and trailer camping within a vast forest landscape encompassing nearly 2 million acres of mountains, streams, and lakes.
-Due to the high elevation, accessibility is determined by snow levels, which may cover trails well into June.
-Groups must bring certified weed-free feed for horses, and grazing is not permitted within or adjacent to the site.
-Stock must be held in corrals or the parking area, and groups are expected to clean corrals before departure.
-Hikers and horsemen heading into Trinity Alps Wilderness for overnight trips require a wilderness permit in advance.
+Campers must bring certified weed-free feed as grazing is prohibited.
+Horses must remain in corrals or the parking area.
+Hikers and horsemen heading into Trinity Alps Wilderness for overnight trips require a Wilderness Permit obtained in advance.

 Directions

-From Interstate 5 near Yreka, take the south Yreka exit onto Highway 3 south and continue 23 miles.
+From Interstate 5 near Yreka, take the south Yreka exit onto Highway 3 south and continue for 23 miles.
 Turn right on Highway 93 toward Cecilville and continue 12 miles to Carter Meadows Summit.
 Approximately 1/2 mile beyond the summit, turn left on Road 39N08.
-The group site is another 1/4 mile on the right.
+The Group Site is another 1/4 mile on the right.

 Amenities